 Purge the junk food.
 Cookies, chips, sweets, and other snacks are hard to resist when they are an arm’s length away.
 The best way to avoid them is by removing them from your home.
 But don’t worry.
 When you’re craving a snack, you can try a healthier whole food option, like slices of avocado, a handful of nuts, kale chips, a small serving of Greek yogurt, a piece of fruit, veggies with hummus or nut butter.
 These snacks are more satisfying and pack more nutrition than your processed favorites.

 Do some research and identify an eating pattern you can life with.
 Studies show that there are many different eating patterns that can be helpful in managing diabetes.
 That means that if you’re trying to get your health in order, you don’t have to stick to a rigid plan that restricts many of your favorite foods.
+There are a number of popular diet programs and here are the ones they have checked out.
 Some effective eating patterns include vegetarian or flexitarian, Mediterranean, low-carbohydrate, and low-glycemic.

 Plan your meal around veggies (instead of making them the afterthought).
 At mealtimes, try to fill at least half of your plate with nonstarchy vegetables like spinach, cauliflower, broccoli, cabbage, carrots, bell peppers, Brussels sprouts, and eggplant.
 Veggies like cauliflower, broccoli, carrots, and Brussels sprouts are delicious when roasted in the oven, and saut?ing cabbage, bell peppers, and eggplant brings out their natural flavors.
 Finally, start any meal with a simple salad of mixed greens to help you meet your veggie quota.